1) Do I need a referral to see Dr Asif?

 Surgery can lead to permanent injury, complications or scars.
 You should consider this carefully before you agree to undergo any surgical procedures.
 If you have questions or concerns, please have these addressed before you consent to any procedure.
 Misunderstanding sometimes leads to dissatisfaction after the procedure.
 Some possible complications can not always be predicted.

-Please click here to view a sample consent form that you will be given to sign on the day of your surgery.
+click here to view a sample consent form that you will be given to sign on the day of your surgery.
 Please read this document carefully beforehand as there is limited time allocated for your surgical procedure.

-Please note that Dr. Asif is a GP with training and experience in the diagnosis and treatment of skin cancers.
-He is NOT a plastic surgeon or dermatologist.
-He regularly undertakes upskilling in this area of medicine.
+Please note that Dr Asif is a GP with training and experience in the diagnosis and treatment of skin cancers.

 17) What should I do after my surgery

 Dr Asif will tell you and give you written instructions about how to care for your biopsy site or how to look after your surgical wound.
 You will also receive information about dressing changes, stitch removal etc. that might be required.
-Any follow up appointments will be made for you on the day of your surgery.
+Any follow-up appointments will be made for you on the day of your surgery.
 You will be able to contact the clinic if any unforeseen complications arise after surgery such as bleeding or infection etc.